HelloThereMatey/Bootleg_Macro/README.md

  - Set your working directory where you would like to install the Bootleg_Macro_ repo.
 You can just type cd and then drag the folder where you want to install and drop on the terminal, to copy the path to that folder:

    `cd <your directory>`
- - Clone the Bootleg_Macro repo to your system:
+ - Clone the Bootleg_Macro repo to your system:An example of virtual environment creation that may work well with here could be something like:

    `git clone https://github.com/HelloThereMatey/Bootleg_Macro.git`
  - Setup is done using a bash script "setup.sh" in Bootleg_Macro/setup folder.
-This will create a conda environmenrt called bm which will contain all the python, r and js packages used by the repo.
+This will create a conda environment called bm which will contain all the python, r and js packages used by the repo.
  - This also installs basic versions of R base and NodeJS from the miniconda forge.
 Run the script as such below when the wd is set to Bootleg_Macro/setup.

    `.\setup.sh`